MaxNoddings/dev-logs/README.md

 * looked into the best places in the US to live for tech
 * Went for a huge motorcyle adventure in Mexico!

+### 3/14/2024

+Today I...
+* Thought of new coding project ideas
+* Worked with uncle on Job opportunity
+* Checked back in on PD intership
+* Networked with PV local